opendatateam/udata/docs/installation.md

 $ udata init
 ```

-## Sample NGinx & uWSGI configuration
+## Sample nginx & uWSGI configuration

-You can use whatever stack you want to run uData, NGinx or Apache 2 as reverse proxy, supervisord + GUnicorn or uWSGI...
+You can use whatever stack you want to run uData, nginx or Apache 2 as reverse proxy, supervisord + Gunicorn or uWSGI...

 All you need to remember is that uData requires at least 3 services to run:
 - a web frontend using the `udata.wsgi` WSGI entry point.
-- a worker service using celery
+- a worker service using [celery][]
-- a beat/cron service using celery too
+- a beat/cron service using [celery][] too

-We give you an example using [NGinx][] + [uWSGI][] to run these 3 parts,
+We give you an example using [nginx][] + [uWSGI][] to run these 3 parts,
 expose the frontend on the `data.example.com` domain
 (and having the middlewares running on the same host)

-Install NGinx and uWSGI with root privileges:
+Install nginx and uWSGI with root privileges:

 ```shell
 $ apt-get install nginx-full uwsgi uwsgi-plugin-python